-PLACE AND TIME OF BID OPENING . . .
-The Board will publicly review bids for the purchase of the Bonds at the designated meeting place outside the boundaries of the District, at 100 Congress Avenue, Suite 1300, Austin, Texas 78701 at 12:00 PM, CST on Wednesday, October , 2020.
+PLACE AND TIME OF BID OPENING...
+The Board will publicly review and award the sale of the Bonds at the designated meeting place outside the boundaries of the District, at Armbrust & Brown, PLLC, 100 Congress Avenue, Suite 1300, Austin, Texas 78701 at 12:00 P.M., CDT on Tuesday, October 6, 2020.
+All bids, including those being hand delivered, must be received by 9:30 A.M., CDT on the date of the bid opening.
+Any bid received after the scheduled time for receipt will not be accepted by the Board and will be returned unopened.

 AWARD OF BONDS...
-The District will take action to award the Bonds or reject all bids promptly upon the opening of bids.
-Upon awarding the Bonds, the District will also adopt the order authorizing issuance of the Bonds (the "Bond Order") and will approve the Official Statement, which will be an amended form of the Preliminary Official Statement.
-Sale of the Bonds will be made subject to the terms, conditions and provisions of the Bond Order to which Bond Order reference is hereby made for all purposes.
-The District reserves the right to reject any and all bids and to waive any and all irregularities, except time of filing.
+The District will take action to award the Bonds or reject any or all bids promptly upon the opening of bids.
+Upon awarding the Bonds to the winning bidder (the "Initial Purchaser"), the Board will adopt an order authorizing the issuance of the Bonds (the "Bond Order").
+Sale of the Bonds will be made subject to the terms, conditions and provisions of the Bond Order, to which Bond Order reference is hereby made for all purposes.
+The District reserves the right to reject any and all bids and to waive any irregularities, except the time of filing.

 WITHDRAWAL OF THE BIDS...
 Any bid may be withdrawn by an authorized representative of the bidder at any time prior to the time set for receipt of bids.
-Thereafter, all bids shall remain firm for four hours after the time for receipt of the bids.
+Thereafter, all bids shall remain firm for six hours after the time for receipt of the bids.
 The award of or rejection of bids will occur within this time period.

 EXTENSION OF SALE DATE...
-The District reserves the right to extend the date and/or time for the receipt of bids by giving notice, by Bond Buyer Wire Service, and by posting a notice at the place established for receipt of bids, not later than 3:00 P.M., CST, on Tuesday, November 3, 2020, of the new date and time for receipt of bids.
+The District reserves the right to extend the date and/or time for the receipt of bids by giving notice, by Bond Buyer Wire Service, and by posting a notice at the place established for receipt of bids, not later than 3:00 PM, CDT, on Monday, October 5, 2020 of the new date and time for receipt of bids.
 Such notice shall be considered an amendment to this Official Notice of Sale.